AyushAhire/meetbuddy/README.md

 MeetBuddy captures Google Meet audio directly in the browser — no bot joins your call, no third-party server sees your audio.
 A Chrome extension mixes tab audio (remote participants) and your microphone into a single stream, ships it to a local FastAPI server over WebSocket, and a Celery pipeline transcribes, embeds, and summarizes the meeting automatically.

-**Your meeting data never leaves your machine unless you choose a cloud LLM.**
+**Your meeting data never leaves your machine unless you choose a Cloud LLM.**

 ---